CamDavidsonPilon/lifelines/docs/Survival Regression.rst

       <p>4 rows × 6 columns</p>
     </div>

 From the above output, we can see that subject 1 changed state twice over the observation period, finally expiring at the end of time 10.
-Subject 2 was a censored case, and we lost them after time 2.
+Subject 2 was a censored case, and we lost track of them after time 2.

 You may have multiple covariates you wish to add, so the above could be streamlined like so: